TimOliver/BlurUIKit/README.md

 * Allows an optional 'dimming' colored gradient to add additional contrast when needed.
 * Dimming and blur gradients can be configured independently.
 * Highly optimized to avoid regenerating gradient mask images unless needed.
+* Also enables applying gaussian blur to UIView instances.

 # Examples